Banzai Pipeline / The Ultimate Guide to the World’s Most Famous Wave

 As legend has it, the boys had been drinking heavily the night before (a popular pastime with visitors to the North Shore for the past 50 years, especially when the waves have gone flat), and a young John Peck was woken up mid-morning with news that Pipe was firing and Butch was already out.

 Peck rushed down and joined Butch in the lineup, and in one session the two proceeded to redefine how heavy, hollow waves were surfed.
 Butch was on his forehand and met Pipe’s power with his own patented brand of aggression.
 Meanwhile, Peck was all finesse on his backhand and ended up developing a new drop-knee, backside approach that would eventually evolve into the modern pig dog.
-Check out this awesome montage of Butch (some footage is at Pipe, and some from other waves).

 Brown’s footage of Phil Edwards’ first session was released in the 1963 film Surfing Hollow Days, and footage and images of Butch and Peck’s sessions soon followed.
 Pipe quickly became the talk of the surfing world, and 55 years later is still the barrel against which all others are measured.